KevinABird/KevinABird.github.io/_posts/2020-06-16-With-Friends-Like-These-Comments-On-the-Uproar-Over-Stephen-Hsu.md

+---
+layout: post
+title:  "With Friends Like These: Comments on the Uproar over Stephen Hsu"
+---

 Against a backdrop of protests, uprisings against police brutality, and calls for real reform and racial justice, the Particles for Justice collective began an initiative to #ShutDownStem and #ShutDownAcademia to take a day to focus on issues of racial equity in the academy. https://www.particlesforjustice.org/

 A group of faculty and graduate students began discussing what to do to make tangible change.
 The topic of  Stephen Hsu’s role as Senior Vice President of Research & Innovation came up (note: It was incorrectly thought his title was Vice President of Research & Graduate Studies; his title had recently changed).